Spassky District, Republic of Tatarstan: History

 During the Kuybyshev reservoir construction in the 1950s, Spassk was faced the danger of flooding.
 For this reason, the Soviet government initiated the resettlement of the city which lasted from 1953 to 1957.
 A new Kuibyshev city was placed near the village of Bolgary, 120 kilometers from Kazan and 100 kilometers from Ulyanovsk.
 Despite the relocation of one of its major cities, the Spassky district suffered greatly from flooding associated with the construction of the reservoir.
-More than a hundred villages and the city of Spassk itself were submerfed, more than half of the archaeological monuments belonging to the period of the Volga Bulgaria and the Kazan Khanate were destroyed by water.
+More than a hundred villages and the city of Spassk itself were submerged, more than half of the archaeological monuments belonging to the period of the Volga Bulgaria and the Kazan Khanate were destroyed by water.

 During the 1960s, the region was actively developing.
 At that time a meat processing plant, a bakery, a brewery, a grain-receiving enterprise, an oil depot, residential buildings, and administrative buildings were erected.
 As of 1960, the area of the district was 1700.6 km².
 Thanks to the reform of the administrative-territorial division of the TASSR in 1965, the territory of the district increased to 2026 km², and the population was 38.7 thousand people.

 In 1991 the district was again renamed to Spassky while city of Kuybyshev received a name Bolgar in honor of the historic state.

 From 1995 to 2019, the district was headed by Kamil Nugaev.
 After him, the post of head of the district was occupied by the former director of the Bulgarian State Historical and Architectural Museum-Reserve Fargat Mukhametov.